River Wye: Conservation

 The River Wye is protected by two Sites of Special Scientific Interest, one covering the Upper Wye (Gwy Uchaf) above Hay-on-Wye, and one covering the Lower Wye (Gwy Isaf) downstream to Chepstow.
 The criteria for inclusion of the river as an SSSI include geology, topography, flora, mammals, invertebrates, fish and birdlife, as the river and its tributaries constitute a large linear ecosystem.
 The Lower Wye SSSI is itself divided into seven units of assessment set by Natural England, and administrative responsibilities are shared between the councils of Powys, Herefordshire, Gloucestershire, and Monmouthshire.
 The Wye abuts a range of other SSSIs in England and Wales, including the Upper Wye Gorge and Lower Wye Gorge.

 It is also a Special Area of Conservation and one of the most important rivers in the UK for nature conservation.
 It is an important migration route and wildlife corridor, as well as a key breeding area for many nationally and internationally important species.
 The river supports a range of species and habitats covered by European Directives and those listed under Schedule 5 of the Wildlife and Countryside Act 1981.
 In Powys the river lies within the Radnorshire Environmentally Sensitive Area.
-Much of the lower valley is an Area of Outstanding Natural Beauty.
+Much of the lower valley is designated a National Landscape.

 Salmon

-The Lower Wye has been designated as a salmonid fishery under the EC Freshwater Fish Directive.
+The Lower Wye has been designated as a salmonid fishery under the European Community Freshwater Fish Directive (78/659/EC).

 The Wye was particularly famous for its large "spring" salmon that had spent three or more years at sea before returning to spawn.
 They used to enter the river between January and June and sometimes reached weights of over 50 lb, the largest recorded being 59 lb 8 oz landed after a long fight by Miss Doreen Davey from the Cowpond Pool at Winforton on 13 March 1923.
 The last recorded 50 lb rod-caught salmon from the Wye was taken in 1963 by Donald Parrish and weighed 51 lb 8 oz.
 Since the early 2000s the spring catch has been steadily recovering and salmon of over 35 lb have been reported every year since 2011.